hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 1 Reliable, Scalable, and Maintainable Applications.md

-# Chaper 1.
+# Chapter 1.
 Reliable, Scalable, and Maintainable Applications

 Many applications today are data-intensive, as opposed to compute-intensive.